standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 Value:        concept from OSACurrentStatusVS
 ```

-Here we specify the entity called `ObstructiveSleepApneaDisorder` containing two properties to define the disorder code and current status.
+The entity named `ObstructiveSleepApneaDisorder` contains two properties to define the disorder code and current status.
 Both properties have been defined as elements with a data type of _concept_ and reference value sets that need to be defined.
 If you are familiar with the FHIR Condition resource you will notice that the elements in your model replicate two Condition elements.
 At a later point in this tutorial, the elements will be mapped to FHIR resource elements.

 ### Creating Custom Value Sets

-We now need to define the value sets, OSADisorderVS and OSACurrentStatusVS.
+We need to define the value sets, OSADisorderVS and OSACurrentStatusVS.

 Create a new file called **`myExample-vs.txt`** underneath the `myExampleC6` directory, and add the CIMPL value set header information below: